-The following is an updated list of books read by Lisa Cadow in 2012 as well as those completed in 2011.
+The following is an updated list of books read by Lisa Cadow in 2014 and a few from previous years.
 The years, noted in parentheses, indicate the date of publication.

 2012 Reading List